HendrikBorgelt/dcat-ap-plus/README.md

 This extension is mainly based on the [Starting Point Terms of the Provenance Ontology (PROV-O)](https://www.w3.org/TR/prov-o/#description-starting-point-terms), in that it makes the `prov:wasGeneratedBy` property of the `Dataset` class mandatory and specifies necessary properties for its expected range, the `prov:Activity` class.

-The choice to use LinkML for extending DCAT-AP was based on the need to have different layers that cater to different domain-specific use case.
+The choice to use LinkML for extending DCAT-AP was based on the need to have different layers that cater to different domain-specific use cases.
 DCAT-AP+ serves as the basic layer for such extensions and is thus kept very generic.
 Being the basis of the [ChemDCAT-AP]( nfdi-de.github.io/chem-dcat-ap), one can see how it can be applied to further extend its classes for domain-specific needs.

 DCAT-AP+ is developed within close collaboration between [NFDI4Chem](https://nfdi4chem.de) & [NFDI4Cat](https://nfdi4cat.org/) and is intended to be further improved, extended and adapted by the whole NFDI community.